jeremyButtler/freezeTB/README.md

   MIT license.

 - Unique to freezeTB:
-  - everything in programs
+  - Everything in programs
     - This is the reason Norbert, I mean freezeTB, can fly on Windows.
+  - The icon
-  - everything in scripts
+  - Everything in scripts
-  - the terrible guides (guides folder)
+  - The terrible guides (guides folder)
-  - the scripts in benchmark
+  - The scripts in benchmark

 # Install